 Playa del Carmen, Mexico, is packed with adventure in beautiful surroundings.
-We love nothing more than beautiful beaches, beaming hot sunshine, and an all-inclusive bar.
-However, what happens when it rains, or just when you need to escape the resort?
+We love beautiful beaches, beaming hot sunshine, and an all-inclusive bar.
+However, what happens when it rains or when you must escape the resort?
 Come rain or shine, there are fantastic adrenaline junkie excursions in Mexico, and we did one of the most exciting; ATV Playa del Carmen, complete with jungle ziplining and cenote.
-Read on for everything you need to know about these tours.
+Read on for everything you need to know about ATV riding in Cancun, Mexico.

 This post contains affiliate links which means that I may earn a commission if you buy anything though these links.
 This is at no extra cost to you and supports the running of the site.
 Thanks in advance.